-Under IRS regulations, those who own gold and silver to protect against devaluation of America’s paper currency must report any realized “gain” in terms of Federal Reserve Notes.
+Under IRS regulations, those who own gold and silver to protect against the devaluation of America’s paper currency must report any realized “gain” in terms of Federal Reserve Notes.
 This is not necessarily a real gain.
 It may entirely be a phantom “gain” that results from the inflation created by the Federal Reserve, but the U.S. government, and most states, assess a tax on that supposed income anyway.

-States that remove income taxation from the monetary metals are taking an important step toward adoption of sound money.
+States that remove income taxation from the monetary metals are taking an important step toward the adoption of sound money.

 Has the state reaffirmed gold and silver as money?